-What the heck is NSA relationship?
+What the heck is the NSA relationship?

 When I returned back home later that day, I had to call a couple of friends who were more experienced in no strings dating department than I was.
 Before giving Josh an answer I wanted to fully understand what came in the package.

 A couple of hours later I was armed with theoretical knowledge about NSA relationships and faced the reality: I can expect anything but commitment and accountability.
-And ‘anything’ pretty much-implied sex.
+And ‘anything’ pretty much implied sex.
 Well, maybe coffee before or after it.

 After pondering over all the pros and cons of such a relationship I decided to give it a shot.
 I found Josh attractive, right?
 I didn’t want anything too serious like family and kids just yet, right?
 The chemistry between us was mind-blowing.
 What could possibly go wrong?

-Little did I know that NSA relationship was sounding much easier in theory than it actually was in practice.
+Little did I know that the NSA relationship was sounding much easier in theory than it actually was in practice.